eric-mwakazi/ku-edition/README.md

 [![Watch the video](https://img.youtube.com/vi/86Tuwtn3zp0/0.jpg)](https://youtu.be/86Tuwtn3zp0)

-### 📝 Note
-If you are following this on windows chmod command might not work on powershell or cmd.
-#### Approach:
-If you have vscode or git bash, right click and open the folder where your aws ssh key that was downloaded while creating the ec2 instances is  with vscode or gitbash and use the terminals they provide to execute chmod command.

 ## Clone project from github
 ```
 git clone https://github.com/eric-mwakazi/ku-edition.git
 ```
+## Open project in vscodeor easy editing
+For easy in editing I recommend using a text editor like vscode for that.<br>
+On same terminal you cloned the project run `code ku-edition` or right click the folder ku-edition the select open with vscode.
 ## Project Structure

 ```plaintext